 JULIET FRASER | soprano

 Thanks to the extraordinary generosity of 81 sponsors, my version of Morton Feldman's Three Voices will soon be available on CD.
-We finished recording at the end of October and the disc is scheduled for commercial release on HatHut Records in June 2016.
-Keep an eye out here for news of a London launch, or you can catch a performance at The Exchange, Penzance, in June.
+We finished recording at the end of October and the disc is scheduled for commercial release on HatHut Records later this summer.
+Keep an eye out here for updates on the release date and for news of a London launch.

 Forthcoming highlights in the 2016/17 season include the first performance of Michael Finnissy's Andersen-Liederkreis with Mark Knoop at TRANSIT Festival, and a new work for soprano and ensemble by Rebecca Saunders with Klangforum Wien at Donaueschinger Musiktage and hcmf//, and with Ensemble Remix at Casa da Música Porto.

 This year I am wonderfully supported by an Open Space residency.
 I will be enjoying precious pockets of time up at Aldeburgh developing, learning and recording new repertoire, and eating chips.

 EXAUDI celebrated the birthday of long-time friend and collaborator Michael Finnissy by performing Cipriano and Tom Fool's Wooing as part of a weekend of events at Milton Court.
 We also made our début at St John's Smith Square with a programme for Principal Sound Festival that includes works by Jürg Frey and Cassandra Miller, and have reprised Gérard Pesson's Cantate égale pays with Parisian ensemble L'Instant Donné in Witten and Paris.